Where to Eat & Drink

 Two longtime local favorites: Flathead cherries and huckleberries.
 A drive around Flathead Lake will take you past cherry orchards that line the lake on Highway 93 and Highway 35 and each May, the cherry trees bloom and fill the drive with gorgeous blossoms.
 In the height of summer, you can snag locally grown fruit at roadside stands around the lake.
 If you’re hiking in the mountains around the region, keep your eyes open for Montana’s most beloved purple berry, the huckleberry.
 These small purple berries only grow in the wild at certain elevations and you can find them in a variety of offerings, from taffy to ice cream and lotions to BBQ sauces.

 Local craft breweries produce more than 40 varieties of ales and lagers that are made with Montana-grown malts, hand-picked local hops and the best flavors of the area—huckleberries and Flathead cherries.
 In addition to breweries, you’ll also find local distilleries that serve up small-batch spirits—including whiskey, gin, absinthe, rum and vodka—that are handcrafted in the shadows of the Rocky Mountains.
-Meanwhile, you can also enjoy wines made with local fruit at Glacier Sun and Tailing Loop wineries or sip on cider at Rough Cut Hard Cider.
+Meanwhile, you can also enjoy wines at MontaVino Winery, Glacier Sun Winery and Water's Edge Winery & Bistro or sip some craft cider at Big Mountain Cider and Rough Cut Hard Cider.

 Learn more about our local libations.